 Threats to Monarchs from Natural Predators

-Even without facing the contemporary perils of climate change, habitat loss, and pesticide, a monarch egg has roughly a 5 percent chance of surviving to the adult stage.
+Monarchs are (and always have been) susceptible to predation from mammals and birds as well as insects, parasites, and parasitoids.
+Even without facing the contemporary human-created perils of climate change, habitat loss, and pesticides, a monarch egg has only a 5 percent chance of surviving to the adult stage.
 Why is survival so low, even in the best of natural circumstances?

 The largest losses occur at the egg stage, due to predation by insects, desiccation, or dislodgment from milkweed leaves by rain and wind.
 Monarch caterpillars and chrysalises — although somewhat less vulnerable — are also preyed on by invertebrate predators and parasitoids.